2ndSightLab/ai-tracker/fixed.md

 6/3/2026

+🟢 AI models are bad at reusable, clean menu code.

 🟢 Super annoying !!!
 I think the models get dumber in the middle of the night.
 I have explicit file names in readme.
 The model just started adding a bunch of extraneos fiesl - ddeploy-single-bucket, deploy-bucket-iwth-kms blah blah blah.
 I spent a lot of time steamlining that in the past nad it jsut screwed it all up and ducliated a bunch fo code.
 FFFFFANNOYING.
 I told it to read the reuqiremetns agin.
 The code is probably a mess again.
 This is why you can't trust AI.
 Have to watch it all the time.

 🟢 Every time I start deploying Lambdas in a new account I get this and have to fix it.